 Ultimately, the courts will take a holistic view of the relationship between the parents and children and the ability of each parent to meet the needs of the child to determine what the best interest of the child is.
-It’s important to note that Colorado family courts make every attempt to take a hands-off approach to intervening on parenting issues and make every effort to facilitate effective co-parenting or parallel parenting.
+It’s important to note that Colorado family courts make every attempt to take a hands-off approach to intervening on parenting issues and make every effort to facilitate effective co-parenting.
 Even in situations of domestic violence, Colorado recognizes the need for a relationship with both parents for the healthy development of children.

 The term “unfit parent” has historically been used to pit one parent against another in an emotionally-charged divorce where children are involved.
-In most marriages one parent is the default parent and feels like they do more, and are therefore more important to the welfare of the child.
+In most situations one parent is the default parent and feels like they do more, and are therefore more important to the welfare of the child.
 While this is certainly true in some cases, in the majority of cases, both parents serve an equal purpose, in different ways.
 However, when attempting to prove that one parent deserves more parenting time, or custody, each will recall what they do for the child and where the other one lacks.
 Colorado family court rarely awards one parent more time or rights to one parent over the other.
 However, the tragic truth is that some parents are simply legitimately unfit.
 Some things that can contribute to a parent being declared unfit include:

 - Neglect of the child